 George Grossmith I

 Weedon Grossmith and George Grossmith II (and ‘The Diary‘)

 What was perhaps even more surprising to discover was that Evelyn Waugh’s father, Arthur – who professed ‘The Diary’ to be one of his favourite books – would often read out extracts to his sons during the frequent evening theatrical reading sessions in his study.
 Those readers who have followed my genealogical quest from its beginning (see Begin Again) will know that it was the documentary, Fathers and Sons, (and Alexander Waugh’s accompanying book) about the male line of the literary Waugh family that first re-ignited my interest in returning to research my own family history.
 So it was with a certain sense of satisfaction that I learnt of this coincidence.

-As an infant William seemingly already showed great talent for memory and impersonation, and a visit to the local theatre at age six seemed to have left an impression on him.
-Thereafter he began to learn theatrical songs off by heart, showing aptitude for singing tunes by ear.
+Even as an infant, William seemingly already showed great talent for memory and impersonation, and a visit to the local theatre at age six appeared to have left an impression on him.
+Thereafter he began to learn theatrical songs off by heart, showing an aptitude for singing tunes by ear.
 When his father introduced him to Charles Kemble, an actor and the manager of Convent Garden Theatre, Kemble described the young Grossmith as the greatest theatrical prodigy he had ever met with and advised the elder Grossmith to first try him on the boards of one of the minor theatres.